-The egg salad sandwich is probably one of the first sandwiches you ever learned to make as a child.
-This along with tuna salad, bologna, and peanut butter and jelly sandwiches, were a staple at our house.
+If you were like me, the egg salad sandwich is probably one of the first sandwiches you ever learned to make as a child.
+This along with tuna salad, bologna, and peanut butter and jelly sandwiches, were a staple at our house when we were little.

-All the kids learned to make them pretty early out of necessity – (at least they probably thought so).
+In our house, all of our kids learned to make them pretty early out of necessity – (or at least they probably thought so).
 If they were hungry and mom or dad was busy, they'd ask if they could make one of the above sandwiches.
-I'd boil the egg for them if they weren't old enough and they'd have at it.
+I would boil the egg for them if they weren't old enough to use the stove yet and they'd have at it.

-There were many times, they would offer to make me a peanut butter sandwich when I was working hard at the sewing machine or painting.
-They were proud of their accomplishment, and I was too.
-Hey, little successes add up to bigger successes later on.
+There were many times, they would even offer to make me a peanut butter sandwich when I was busy working hard at the sewing machine or painting.
+They were so proud of their accomplishment, and I was too.
+Hey, little successes will add up to bigger successes later on, right.

 An egg salad sandwich is probably one of the easiest sandwiches to make.
 All you really need is an egg or two, mayonnaise or salad dressing, mustard if you like that, and bread.
 You can add a few seasonings if you like.
-Season to taste with salt, pepper, basil, onion powder, garlic powder, basil, or parsley, and we like to add pickle relish.
+Season to taste with salt, pepper, onion powder, garlic powder, basil, or parsley.
+We also like to add a little pickle relish.

-If you don't like something leave it out.
-Come up with your own recipe.
+If you don't like something, it's easy to just leave it out.
+You can easily come up with your own recipe based on your families likes and preferences.
 When it tastes good to you, then you'll come back to this sandwich recipe again and again.

-Now spread it on your favorite bread and you are good to go.
-Breads that are not too soft or hard make for the perfect sandwich.
+Now spread it onto your favorite bread and you are good to go.
+Breads that are not too soft or hard make for the perfect egg salad sandwich.
 If it's too soft, the bread will soak up the moisture from the filling and fall apart.
-If it's too hard, your filling may end up in your lap and all you'll have is a mouthful of bread.
+If it's too hard, your filling may end up in your lap or on your plate and all you'll have is a mouthful of bread.

-If you need a recipe, here's ours.
-Mind you, these are rough estimates.
-We are a use what you have, throw together just to try it, kind of family when it comes to recipes.
-And the egg salad sandwich is no exception.
+If you're just starting out on your culinary journey and need a recipe, you will find ours below.
+Mind you, we've added rough estimates for the ingredients.
+We are a -- use what you have, throw it together just to try it -- kind of family when it comes to making up recipes.
+And the simple egg salad sandwich is no exception.

 This recipe is very similar to our other salad sandwich recipes.
 The only difference is there is no meat.
 If you are a lacto-ovo vegetarian), one who eats eggs, milk, and cheese, this should be right up your alley.